alexarne/Chart.js/report.md

 **Hugo Tricot**

 1. 2.5h
+   - 1.5h searching in group for project and issue

+   - 1h dividing tasks
 2.
+3. 2h
-3. 2.5h (0.5h understanding the different aspects of the code and options; 2h finding relevnt classes, fields and methods for the UML class diagram)
+   - 0.5h understanding the different aspects of the code and options

+   - 1h finding relevent classes, fields and methods for the UML class diagram)
 4. 30 min (downloading tools, executing tests before changes)
+5. 1h
-5. 30 min (finding the code responsible for the error)
+   - 30 min finding the code responsible for the error

+   - 30 min looking at tests to identify requirements
-6.
+6. 2h
+   - 1h writing UML class diagram

+   - 1h writing requirements and tracing them to tests
 7.
+8.

 **Juan Lavagnini**